When Pain Becomes Everyday: Why Chronic Pain With Age Is Often Misunderstood

-Medical science no longer views pain in older adults as a simple matter of “wear and tear.”
-Research summarized by the World Health Organization and the National Institutes of Health shows that pain is shaped by interacting systems: musculoskeletal changes, nervous system processing, sleep quality, inflammation, hormonal shifts, physical activity, and psychological load.
+Modern pain science no longer defines pain as a direct indicator of tissue damage.
+The World Health Organization and the National Institutes of Health have emphasized that pain arises from the interaction of multiple systems, including musculoskeletal structures, nervous system processing, inflammatory activity, sleep regulation, hormonal changes, physical conditioning, and psychological context.

 Image